Shaoqian/Udacity-Runaway-Robot-Project/README.md

 # Udacity-Runaway-Robot-Project
 This is my code for the runaway robot project for the course 'Artificial Intelligence for Robotics' on Udacity

+Update:

+My solution for this project was only intended for reference.
+But unfortunately a few students taking this Georgia Tech online course simply copied my code and had a case before the office of student integrity.
+Therefore, I have made my solution code private.
+Hopefully this readme file can still have some value for those who is struggling with this project.

 Background:

 A robotics company named Trax has created a line of small self-driving robots designed to autonomously traverse desert environments in search of undiscovered water deposits.